Electricity complaints: your rights

 My meter is playing up, and the power company says I have to pay to have it repaired.
 Is that right?

-If you are unsure who owns your meter, ask your energy retailer.
+If you’re unsure who owns your meter, ask your electricity retailer.

-The electricity company says I have to pay to clear the trees around the electricity lines.
+The lines company says I have to pay to clear the trees around the power lines.
 Is that right?

-The line company owns the lines along the street (whether strung on poles or underground).
-At your property, there is a "point of connection" which is where your cable joins the line company's cables, usually at the boundary of your property.
+The lines company owns the lines along the street (whether strung on poles or underground).
+At your property, there is a point of connection where your cable joins the lines company's cables, usually at the boundary of your property.
 You own the cable from the point of connection to the meter box, and are responsible for keeping this line properly maintained and safe.

-If a tree on your property is encroaching on power lines, don't try to tackle it yourself.
-Contact the lines company; it will check the tree and issue a "cut and trim" notice if necessary.
-It's then your responsibility to ensure that the tree is cut or trimmed.
+If a tree on your property is encroaching on power lines, don't tackle it yourself.
+Contact the lines company: it will check the tree and issue a "cut and trim" notice if necessary.

-The lines company will pay for the first cut and trim; after that you have to pay.
-Bear in mind that the company's priority is to remove trees or branches presenting hazards so, if you want a trim that is sympathetic to a particular species, you may have to make special arrangements.
+The lines company will pay for the first cut and trim.
+After that, you have to pay.
+The company's priority is removing trees or branches that present hazards, so if you want a trim that’s sympathetic to a particular species, you may have to make special arrangements.

 Work on trees near power lines should always be carried out by a properly equipped and qualified arborist.

-If your line develops a fault or is damaged, you can ask the line company (either directly or via your energy company) to fix it, but the line company may charge you.
-You don't have to use the line company, you can get an electrical contractor to do the job.
+If your line develops a fault or is damaged, you can ask the lines company to fix it but it may charge you.
+You don't have to use the lines company: you can get an electrical contractor to do the job.

-Your lines may be covered by your house insurance: check with your insurer.
+Your lines may be covered by your house insurance.
+Check your policy.